Saint Patrick's Day memories of spending March 17 with my father in Donegal are unforgettable

-It’s the most northerly part of Ireland and in his opinion, it was also the most beautiful, an epic landscape that fills your head with wild dreams before you even know it’s happened.
+It’s the most northerly part of Ireland and in his opinion, it was the most beautiful, an epic landscape that fills your head with wild dreams before you even know it’s happened.

-By morning he would already have his own boots shined and resting on old newspapers.
+By morning he would have his own boots shined and resting on old newspapers.
 Although he’d have the back door open to let the paraffin smell out you still could smell it from the top stair.

-By March the snowdrops have flowered and wilted and so have the bright yellow daffodils that followed them, but its still not quite time for the tulips or the roses.
+By March the snowdrops have flowered and wilted and so have the bright yellow daffodils that followed them, but it's still not quite time for the tulips or the roses.

 It’s an unsettled and unsettling month, March, where the weather doesn’t quite know what to do with itself, be it rain, hail, sleet or even snow.
-Then and now it seemed like such an Irish time of the year to celebrate our heritage and faith.
+Then and now it seemed to me like such an Irish time of the year to celebrate our heritage and faith.
 After all, you need tenacity to weather an Irish March and what are the Irish if not that?